dyno-might/dyno-might.github.io/_posts/2020-11-16-simpsons-paradox-and-the-tyranny-of-strata.md

 In 2013, [The Guardian](https://www.theguardian.com/education/2013/aug/14/oxford-university-private-a-level) showed that students from expensive independent schools were accepted more often than students from state schools.
 If you limit things to just students with strong grades (3 A* at A-level) the bias reduces, but doesn't disappear.

-[The Conversation](https://theconversation.com/hard-evidence-is-oxford-biased-against-state-students-18979) later checked noticed something important: It's [much easier](https://www.ox.ac.uk/sites/files/oxford/Annual%20Admissions%20Statistical%20Report%202020.pdf) to get into Oxford if you apply to Classics (45% accepted) rather than Medicine (21%).
+[The Conversation](https://theconversation.com/hard-evidence-is-oxford-biased-against-state-students-18979) later noticed something important: It's [much easier](https://www.ox.ac.uk/sites/files/oxford/Annual%20Admissions%20Statistical%20Report%202020.pdf) to get into Oxford if you apply to Classics (45% accepted) rather than Medicine (21%).
 If *each department* admits at equal rates, you'll still have the appearance of an *overall* bias, if state students are more likely to apply to Medicine.

 ---